Last Updated: April 26, 2026

 • The Florida Rule: Florida Statute 456.47 generally prohibits it.

-While there are narrow exceptions (psychiatric disorders, hospice, nursing homes), if your platform treats chronic non-malignant pain or ADHD without meeting these specific criteria, relying on the federal waiver is a violation.
+While there are narrow exceptions (psychiatric disorders, hospice, nursing homes), if your platform treats chronic non-malignant pain or ADHD without meeting these specific criteria, relying on the federal waiver is a compliance violation.

-2. Alabama: The "Physical Presence" Loophole
+2. Alabama: The "Physical Presence" Requirement

 • The Restriction: A prescriber generally cannot issue a controlled substance via telehealth unless there was an in-person encounter in the last 12 months.